pdelong42/mandelbrox/README.md

 Let's see, other things for the wishlist: command-line parsing of input parameters, color output for the images, run parameters from an input file (maybe?).

+Instead of specifying a rectangular region explicitly for the complex plane, specify an eliptical bounding region instead (axes plus center), and work backwards from that to get the rectangular region.